playak/vesc-tool-config-helper/README.md

 ```

 ## Usage
-Open the `index.html` file in a browser, and use the interface to configure motor parameters.
+Open the `index.htm` file in a browser, choose your components, and follow the colored table to configure your parameters in VESC Tool.

 ## License
 This project is licensed under the MIT License.